LirikIliev/portfolio/Server Site Rendering Application/ReadMe.md

 # The application third part packages

-For creation of this application and for its completely work, I have been used a few libraries, like: bcrypt, cookie-parser, express,handlebars, jsonwebtoken and mongoose
+For creation of this application and for its completely work, I have been used a few libraries, like: bcrypt, cookie-parser, express,handlebars, jsonwebtoken and mongoose.